MYusufEfendi/MYusufEfendi.github.io/README.md

 Feel free to explore the projects, and if you have any inquiries or collaboration ideas, don’t hesitate to get in touch!

 ---

+### Note:
+Replace the `path-to-image` with the actual file paths of the images in your repository.
+For example, if your images are in a folder named `assets`, the path should be `assets/agros_partner.png`.